 A growing movement of dog and, occasionally, cat owners aims to give pets a more natural diet of raw flesh and bones.

-Note: Before switching your pet to a raw meat and bone diet, especially if if your pet is not in good health or is a senior animal, please seek the advice of an animal naturopath or a qualified natural pet health care consultant.
+Note: Before switching your pet to a raw meat and bone diet, especially if if your pet is not in good health or is a senior animal, please seek the advice of an animal naturopath or a qualified natural pet health care consultant or take my DOGgone Wellness audio program so you can learn on the go through a mobile app and be empowered!

 Copyright© 2006.
 All rights reserved.
 No part of this article may be reproduced in any form without the written consent of the Author.
 This article is for educational purposes only.
 The decision to use, or not to use, any information is the sole responsibility of the reader.